|Guide||♦||115 Triplogs||0 Topics|

 The Wall Point Road continues almost level before you turn left onto Dusty Road (another fire road).
 The Wall Point Road continues to the southeast if you're interested in a longer loop.
 Dusty Road travels through a dense forest of oak and Coulter pines.
-The Coulter pine has the largest cone of any pine species, and you would be in serious trouble if one hit you on the head.
-They commonly weigh 5 pounds, but the good news is that Coulter pines don't grow very tall so a falling cone wouldn't be moving too fast by the time it bonked you on the noggin.
+The Coulter pine has the most massive cone of any pine species, and you would be in serious trouble if one hit you on the head.
+They commonly weigh 5 pounds, but the good news is that Coulter pines don't grow very tall, so a falling cone wouldn't be moving too fast by the time it bonked you on the noggin.

 Dusty Road reaches the bottom of Pine Canyon about 0.5 miles after branching off from Wall Point Road: go right if you want to head up to the high country of Mount Diablo, but turn left to return to the trailhead.
 The trail along the bottom of Pine Canyon is Stage Road (fire road), and it follows Pine Creek.
-You'll cross that creek at least 6 times, and some of them are fairly scary when the water is flowing well in the spring.
+You'll cross that creek at least six times, and some of them are reasonably scary when the water is flowing well in the spring.
 You travel roughly 2 miles northwest on Stage Road before reaching a junction with the Shell Ridge Loop Trail.
-A few hundred yards past this junction branch off of Stage Road go veer to the left at a fork.
+A few hundred yards past this junction, branch off of Stage Road go veer to the left at a fork.
 Going right takes you down to the bottom of Pine Creek and the ball fields, swimming pool, and picnic areas at Castle Rock Regional Recreation Area.
-Veering left takes you through a dense forest of oak before reaching the cattle gate at the south end of the Orchard Staging Area.
+Veering left takes you through a dense forest of oak before reaching the cattle gate at the Orchard Staging Area's south end.